Why commission a portrait?

 What is the process?

-You’ll come to my studio here in Baltimore so I can meet you and we can discuss your expectations and address your questions I’ll take photos in various positions to help you see the different options you have as far as point of view.
+You’ll come to my studio here in Baltimore so I can meet you and we can discuss your expectations and address your questions.
+I’ll take photos in various positions to help you see the different options you have as far as point of view.
 If you have time, I might do a quick drawing at the first meeting to get acquainted with your expressions and to give you an idea of what I’m seeing in my mind.
-If the portrait is going to be complicated, I would then work up a compositional sketch before our next meeting to be presented for your approval.
+If the portrait is going to be complicated, I would then work up a compositional sketch to be presented for your approval.

 At the next meeting, if we’re on the same page, I’ll begin to do a precise drawing.
 This will most likely take one or two sittings.
 It’s advantageous to have a good drawing because I can utilize it later as reference for the painting.